aishwaryD/selenium-framework-design/README.md

 Selenium Framework Design - Tool Independent Framework Design Approach

+== Update ==

+This is an old codebase with legacy readme/write up.
+Please adjust your versions, tech-stack, and modern IDEs.
+I recommend to use JetBrains IDEs (IntelliJ for Java, DataGrip for DB, WebStorm for JS, PyCharm for Python, etc) for better local development capabilities.

 == Description ==

 This framework is a light weight hybrid application which enables efficient design and development of automated test scripts and reliable analysis of issues for the system under test.
 This framework is designed as a conceptual structure created to provide support or guidance to each and every software entity that could expand in future.

 == What Is New ==

-Common practices say in general that; test scripts interact with framework component.
+As per general practices; test scripts interact with framework component.
 This component interacts with specific tool component(selenium here).
 This tool further establishes communication with Browser(Web App).
 This bikroy framework implements an additional layer between tool and framework component to abstract away particular automation tool.
 This is a successful attempt to support bikroy framework with Tool Independent Capabilities.
 For architectural analysis, please refer to the attached class diagram(/bikroy_gradle/docs/classdiagrams/Framework_ClassDiagram.png) and have a look at following entities:

 -- SeleniumBrowser class -- IBrowser interface -- Element Field class -- @LocateBy custom annotation